 Local health departments (LHDs) work in partnership with the California Department of Public Health (CDPH) TB Control Branch (TBCB) to develop, share and implement strategies to improve TB care and prevention in California.
 More than 2,000 people are diagnosed with TB disease each year in California, with 2 million estimated to be living with TB infection.
 The partnership between local and state public health staff ensures evolving, effective policies and practices in TB care and prevention across the state.

-CTCA is led by a volunteer Executive Committee (EC), made up of elected officers and
+CTCA is a volunteer led organization, with an elected Executive Committee (EC), made up of

-- Responsibilities of Public Health Departments to Control Tuberculosis
+- Communicating the unique Responsibilities of Public Health Departments to Control Tuberculosis (updated 6-24-13)

-- Resources: Learn about Californian legal resources for public health departments.
+- California TB Legal Resources: Learn about legal resources for public health departments.

-- Directory: We work to keep this statewide TB control and prevention staff directory current as TB control questions from the public should be directed to local public health department TB control staff.
-The California Department of Public Health TB Control Branch
+- Directory of TB Program Staff in California : We work to keep this statewide TB staff directory current.
+Questions from the public are directed to local public health department TB control staff.
+CDPH TBCB

 Any questions?
 Feel free to contact us!